 This is the result today:

-The original plants were supposed to be hybrid indeterminate regular sized tomato plants.
-They were planted in a shady spot, and all I got were cherry tomatoes from them.
 I don’t know if this is because the plant was mis-labled or because of the lower light that the plants received.
+See the difference between determinate and indeterminate tomatoes here.

 It will be interesting to see what I get for fruit later this month.
 I’ll update the page when they start producing.

-Update on the plant cuttings – October 2012.
+Update on the plant cuttings.
 I got dozens and dozens of baby tomatoes from these two cuttings.
 Because I planted them later in the season, they produced much later than my other plants.
 I expect to have them until the frost hits.

 Have you had any experience with stem cuttings of vegetables?
 Was it a success or not?
 I would love to hear your experiences in the comment section below.